 How Much Land?

-The Internet gives you a lot more flexibility these days in terms of ordering food and supplies to remote outposts (living where I do before Amazon Prime was very different than it is now!).
+The Internet gives you a lot more flexibility these days in terms of ordering food and supplies to remote outposts.
 But culturally, you're giving up quite a lot by living in a very remote area, especially if you consider your kids' need for a social life, your own desire for community and friends, and even safety and health.
 (How far are you from a hospital?
 What emergency medical care is available?)
 Even things like whether you will have neighbors within walking distance should be considered when you look at where to purchase land.

 Oh, and let's not forget road maintenance.
-It was a big wake-up call to me personally when we began looking at land and houses in the country, that not all land is on town- or county-maintained roads.
+Not all land is on town- or county-maintained roads.
 Here the remote, privately maintained roads are called "class IV" roads.
 If you're looking at land on such a road, be sure to price the following services as well: gravel, grading, and other maintenance costs like plowing if you're in a snowy area.

 Separate from how much acreage, the type of land is also something to consider in light of your goals.
 Pasture for cows is different from land used to grow vegetables.
 An orchard requires a certain type of land.
 Poultry can do well almost anywhere.
 These are all factors to list out on your piece of paper.